How do I sign my IRB application?

 Can I collect data from campus buildings, pedestrians, or random people on campus?

-Yes, with certain restrictions.
+Yes, with an IRB approval and with certain restrictions.

 - Collection of research data is not allowed inside of building hallways, or near classrooms doors.